kunigami/kunigami.github.io/blog/_posts/2022-01-25-dynamic-time-warping.md

 ### Windowing

-The rationale behind windowing is that it's very unlikely that points from the beginning of one time series will end up being matched with the ones at the other.
+The rationale behind windowing is that it's very unlikely that points from the beginning of one time series will end up being matched with the ones at the end of the other.
 They're likely to be around the same neighborhood, or window.

 Let $w$ be the length of the window.
 Then we only need to look at $O(w)$ points for each $i$, for example $(i - w, i + w)$, leading to a $O(nw)$ complexity.
 If $w$ is constant or at least much smaller than $m$ it can speed things up.